PERSOL HR DATA BANK in APAC

 Points to note

 An entrepreneur may terminate the employment of a worker/laborer if the worker/laborer has been absent from work for no less than five consecutive workdays without submitting a written account supplemented with valid evidence to the entrepreneur.
-The entrepreneur must also have properly summoned the person twice in writing as such absenteeism may disqualify the worker/laborer in question from continuing employment (Labor Law, Article 154A, Paragraph 1, Item j).
+The entrepreneur must also have properly summoned the person twice in writing, as such absenteeism may disqualify the worker/laborer in question from continuing employment (Manpower Law, Article 154A, Paragraph 1, Item j).

-Dismissal on grounds of reorganization
+Termination on the grounds of reorganization

-- Grounds of reorganization
+- Grounds of termination on the grounds of reorganization

 -

 - a.
-When the company closes or improves efficiency without closing due to losses
+When the company closes or improves efficiency without closing because of losses (Manpower Law, Article 154A, Paragraph 1, Item b)

-(Labor Law, Article 154A, Paragraph 1, Item c) - c.
-Closure of the company due to force majeure
+- c.
+Closure of the company due to force majeure (Manpower Law, Article 154A, Paragraph 1, Item d)

-(Labor Law, Article 154A, Paragraph 1, Item d) - d.
-When the company fails to perform its payment obligation
+- d.
+When the company fails to perform its payment obligation (Manpower Law, Article 154A, Paragraph 1, Item e)

-(Labor Law, Article 154A, Paragraph 1, Item f)
+- e.
+Bankruptcy of the company (Manpower Law, Article 154A, Paragraph 1, Item f)

-Dismissal allowance
+Termination allowance

 Types of foreign national passes and acquisition requirements